trina-r-maitra/Recommendation-Engine-for-an-E-Commerce-giant/README.md

       - For Logistic Matrix Factorization model, using K fold cross validation I choose the L2 regularization parameter and number of latent features based on Average Recall.
+      - Popularity based model has better average recall than the Logistic Matrix Factorization model and hence we choose it for making recommendations

 ### Potential Improvements